-I joined the Local Governing Body at the end of July 2017, after being elected as Deacon’s School Trust representative to the Academy.
+I joined the Academy Committee at the end of July 2017, after being elected as Thomas Deacon Foundation representative to the Academy.
 I have also been a governor at Gladstone Primary Academy since it joined TDET in February 2017 so I do have a little experience in the education sector, although not a great deal!

-I wanted to join the Governing Body to be able to share my experiences of working within the charity sector for over 10 years in a variety of roles.
+I wanted to join the Academy Committee to be able to share my experiences of working within the charity sector for over 10 years in a variety of roles.
 I have worked in the tourism, health and social care sectors and that work has included involvement in working with an area-based curriculum as well as leading learning workshops.

-I enjoy the opportunities that being a Governor gives me, working as part of a team and learning how my previous experiences can be relevant and adapted to support the work of the Governors and offer a different perspective to the staff and leadership team of the Academy.
+I enjoy the opportunities that being a Governor gives me, working as part of a team and learning how my previous experiences can be relevant and adapted to support the work of the Academy Committee and offer a different perspective to the staff and leadership team of the Academy.

 TDA has such a great heritage within Peterborough – dating back to 1722 thanks to the remarkable Thomas Deacon and his vision for education for the children of the City.
 It is also full of a variety of achievements thanks to its amazing students and staff, all of which come together to make it different from other schools.

 In 10 years, I want to see TDA become an outstanding Academy with every individual achieving their best.